changxin-ge/AskProcurement-Agentic-AI-Bootcamp/labs/Lab 3 - Order-to-Cash/README.md

 ![Alt text for image](./screenshot_assets/O2C_Get_Goods_Receipts/1.png)

-- Give the Quick Start Prompt
+3. Give the Quick Start Prompt

 ```
 Get Goods Receipt
 ```
 ![Alt text for image](./screenshot_assets/O2C_Get_Goods_Receipts/2.png)

-- Scroll down directly to the Behavior Section.
+### Adding Behavior to the agent

-- Copy the following agent behavior.
+1. Click **Behavior** on the left menu or scroll down to the Behavior section and enter the below provided content in the **Instructions** field.
 ```
 Return GR data for a given purchase_order_id.
 The agent uses mocked GR data but replaces the purchase_order_id field with the value received from Agent C. No user prompts.